 - The US state of Indiana requires us to collect a 7% tax from guests whose trip begins or ends in Indiana.
 The tax applies to the full trip cost, except deposits, protection plan, and delivery.

 - The province of Quebec in Canada requires us to collect the Quebec Sales tax of 9.975% on services Turo provides.
-Read the details of this tax and how it’s applied in this article.

-Turo displays the Trip Price and related costs differently from region to region.
+We display the Trip Price and related costs differently from region to region.
 It’s shown in Canadian dollars (CAD) for trips in Canada.
 It’s shown in euros (€) for trips in Germany and all countries in the eurozone.
 It’s shown in pounds (£) for trips in the UK.
 It’s shown in US dollars (US$) for trips in the US and everywhere else.